framoran/provisori-web/README.md

 It is possible that you need to install webpacker to run the application.
 To do this -> run bundle exec rails webpacker:install

 ## Server
-The project has been deployed to production on Heroku.
-This is the link: https://thawing-mountain-42006.herokuapp.com/
+The project has been deployed to production here: https://provisori.com

-## Seed data
-For the localhost test of the platform there are 3 users:
-* Admin: email : admin@extensionschool.ch and password : test
-* Normal user: email : normal@extensionschool.ch and password : test
-* Normal user 2 : email: normal2@extensionschool.ch and password : test
-* Important: the admin user cannot suppress any admin users -> thompfeff@hotmail.com & admin@extensionschool.ch cannot be suppressed by the admin in the heroku app for instance.

 ## Custom CSS
 Most of the project is built with Bulma which is a small CSS framework that gives strong cohence between views.
 However, for the evaluation purpose I used custom CSS and I used SASS as requested.
 All the code can be found in app/assets/sass.
 There are partials and the main scss file application.scss